Chelliah Toppu: An Indian Joint Serving Claypot Toddy Since The ’80s In A Banting Rubber Estate

 A buffet of meat peratals served with rice

-When it comes to food, Babu anneh, the ever-friendly restaurant staff, is your go-to guide.
+When it comes to food, Babu Anneh, the ever-friendly restaurant staff, is your go-to guide.
 Menus aren’t a thing here.
 Trust his recommendations as he knows exactly what you need and delivers it with a smile, speaking fluent Bahasa Melayu and Tamil.

-Priced at just RM10 per plate, whether it’s chicken, mutton, or wild boar, each peratal offers a hearty and flavourful experience that is simply delicious.
+For starters, there are a variety of meat peratals, a South Indian dry curry that’s spiced to perfection.
+Babu Anneh gave us the lowdown.
+Priced at just RM10 per plate, whether it’s chicken or mutton, each peratal offers a hearty and flavourful experience that is simply delicious.

 Diners can savour the authentic, home-cooked Indian flavours, where the hearty mix of rice, vegetables, pickles, and papadam creates a feast that’s fit for a king.
 And here’s the best part – no preservatives mean you won’t be left parched.
 This is real Indian food, done right.